This common food additive may be the cause of your mystery allergies

 Elizabeth Moriarty, Clinical Herbalist and Formulator at HERBOLOGIE, says more and more cosmetic and body care companies “eschew” the use of GP as well as synthetic ingredients across the board.
 She recommends looking at the “ingredients we do not use” lists provided by many natural products companies.

 Axe says unfortunately, many of the food products containing PG don’t have propylene glycol-free options unless they’re homemade.
 On his website he lists several natural recipes for things like salad dressings and desserts.
-There’s even a homemade house cleaner recipe.
+There’s even a homemade house cleaner recipe recipe.

 Submit your story or essay to Buzzworthy Blogs.